 Research Communication and Outreach

-Doctoral researchers are strongly encouraged to play an active role in the scientific community, e.g. communicating their research to a scientific audience in lab meetings and research seminars, by inviting guest speakers, organizing meetings and colloquia, etc. Furthermore, doctoral researchers must present their research project at the annual HEIBRiDS Retreat.
+Doctoral students are strongly encouraged to play an active role in the scientific community, e.g. communicating their research to a scientific audience in lab meetings and research seminars, by inviting guest speakers, organizing meetings and colloquia, etc. Furthermore, doctoral students must present their research project at the annual HEIBRiDS Retreat.
 The HEIBRiDS Retreat is an important part of the curriculum, fostering scientific cross-disciplinary exchange and interaction.
-This event is organized with the active support of doctoral researchers, providing valuable lessons in organization and communication skills.
-Last but not least, doctoral researchers should present their scientific work at least once at an international conference.
+This event is organized with the active support of doctoral students, providing valuable lessons in organization and communication skills.
+In addition, doctoral students shall present their scientific work at least twice at an international conference.

 Soft skills training and career development for early-career researchers is an integral part of the broader range of activities supported by the HEIBRiDS Data Science School.
 In addition to soft skills training organized by the HEIBRiDS Data Science School, HEIBRiDS PhD students can attend courses offered by the Helmholtz Association, all partner Helmholtz Centers, HIDA and the Berlin University Alliance.